Lechon Asado

 If you love a good pork roast, my lechon asado needs to be next on your ‘must make’ list.

-It’s a simple yet incredibly delicious way to cook pork and transforms a simple cut of meat into something spectacular.
+It’s a simple yet incredibly delicious way to cook pork, transforming a simple cut of meat into something spectacular.
 With my easy-to-follow steps, you can learn how to make a Cuban roast pork recipe from the comfort of your kitchen!

 What is lechon asado?